tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 exactly as a Laser Turret.
 Each Turret fires once every five days.

 ### Asteroid Engines

-A random event can cause Asteroid Engines to explode, increasing the colony's radiation level.
+A [random event](random-events.html) can cause Asteroid Engines to explode, increasing the colony's radiation level by 10%.

 Asteroid Engines require 2-7 power based on current speed (not 0-5 as described in the manual).

 ### Powerplant

-Due to a bug, un-mined Asteros depletes at a rate of one unit per four days even if no Powerplants have been built.
-As long as there is one unit of Asteros left un-mined, every Powerplant produces 32MW of power.
-Multiple Powerplants do not consume Asteros any more quickly, and they cannot use mined Asteros from storage.
+Un-mined Asteros depletes at a rate of one unit per four days, _even_ if no Powerplants hae been built.
+This is either a bug, or an attempt to represent the half-life of a radioactive element.

+Powerplants run on un-mined ore _in the asteroid_, not in store.
+As long as there is one unit of Asteros left un-mined, every Powerplant on the asteroid produces 32MW of power.
+Powerplants do not cause Asteros to deplete any more quickly, no matter how many Powerplants you have.

 When Asteros is depleted, the Powerplant produces no power.
-Although the manual states that it produces 8MW/day without Asteros, this appears to be a misinterpretation of the game code, which produces 8MW/day per C.P.U.
+Although the manual states that it produces 8MW/day without Asteros, this appears to be a misinterpretation of the game code, which produces 8MW/day per C.P.U, the building appearing next to it in the code (since the four-square buildings appear to have been all added around the same time).

-A random event can cause a Powerplant to explode, increasing a colony's radiation level.
+A [random event](random-events.html) can cause a Powerplant to explode, increasing the colony's radiation level by 10%.

 ### Command Centre
 A Command Centre requires 8 colonists as workers.